ToasturBruh/gmod-tb-decal-repo/README.md

 > Your VMT and VTF MUST be in the same spot and placed in the respective location (real or fictional).

 > Keep it PG

+# Good etiquette for textures
+> Set "Normal Format" to DXT1 and "Alpha Format" to DXT3 unless you REALLY need full alpha (you shouldn't).

+> Most decals don't need to be over 1024x1024.

+> Your decal should to to the EDGES of the texture (as much as proportionally possible).